Safety Devices From Graco and phil&teds Cause Concern

 You can also call phil&teds toll-free at (855) 652-9019 from 9 a.m. to 5 p.m.
 MT Monday through Friday.

-The TS26 travel system is identifiable by an identification label on the right side adaptor.
-New and replacement TS26 have an updated label (TS26 2.0) PLUS an additional max load label on both left and right adaptor.
+The TS26 travel system is identifiable by an identification label on the right side adapter.
+New and replacement TS26 have an updated label (TS26 2.0) PLUS an additional max load label on both left and right adapter.

 For more information on the recall and to view a video noting all of the products impacted and the replacement process, visit the company’s recall page or head to YouTube.